 Unlike most Tribunal proceedings, right to sue applications do not result in a final determination of rights.
 The party seeking to sue faces further proceedings in court or before the Board.
 There is a great need for finality, so that all parties can pursue the appropriate proceedings.
 There is also a significant potential for abuse of process in requests to reconsider section 31 applications.
 Unlike the courts, the Tribunal cannot award costs.
 (See Practice Direction: Representatives' Fees and Costs.)

-The Tribunal has determined that as a matter of general practice, it is not advisable to reconsider Right to Sue Applications, unless a request to reconsider and the supporting materials are received within 40 days of the date of decision.
+The Tribunal has determined that as a matter of general practice, it is not advisable to reconsider Right to Sue Applications, unless a completed request to reconsider, including any supporting materials is received by the Tribunal and the other parties within 40 days of the date of decision.
 This timing does not apply to a request for clarification.

 Reconsideration Process in Applications Regarding the Right to Sue

 a) A party who wants a reconsideration (the Applicant) must complete the Reconsideration/Clarification Request form and explain why the decision should be reconsidered or clarified.
 Additional submissions and any supporting documents should be attached to the form.
 Forms are available on the Tribunal's website at www.wsiat.on.ca.

 b) The completed Request for Reconsideration/Clarification form and any additional submissions and supporting documents should be sent to the Tribunal and to the other parties (Respondents) to the original decision.